Ciyoku/ciyoku.github.io/ARCHITECTURE.md

 # Architecture Overview

-This repository is a static Arabic digital library delivered as plain HTML/CSS/ES modules and optimized for GitHub Pages.
+This repository is a Static Islamic Shia digital library delivered as plain HTML/CSS/ES modules and optimized for GitHub Pages.

 ## High-Level Layout